VICTORIA ELLIOT

 From Psychology to Coaching

-For 25 years, I acted as a catalyst for change in both the corporate and non-profit worlds, helping senior management achieve their economic potential by developing and recruiting "Rain Makers" as well as creatives for new products and services.
+For 25 years, Victoria acted as a catalyst for change in both corporate and non‑profit environments, helping senior management realize their economic potential by developing and recruiting “rain makers” as well as creatives for new products and services.

-I specialized in working with people at the far end of the bell curve - exceptionally brilliant, exceptionally talented people with the unusual skill of the "border crosser" who are people who have the psychological and cultural flexibility to thrive in multiple disciplines and geographic locations.
+She specialized in working with people at the far end of the bell curve—exceptionally brilliant and talented individuals with the unusual “border crosser” ability to thrive across multiple disciplines and geographic locations.

-(Pictured: Victoria at The Wailing Wall with Her Prayer)
+(Photograph: Victoria at the Wailing Wall with her prayer.)

 Peak Performance Training

-My training and experience as a business psychologist aided in matching the talents of individuals with the cultures and problems of their organizations.
-Specifically, I helped senior managers enhance their natural ability to maintain their highest level of performance.
+Drawing on her training and experience as a business psychologist, Victoria matched individual talents with organizational cultures and challenges.
+She focused particularly on helping senior managers enhance their natural ability to sustain their highest levels of performance.

 Waking Dream Therapy

-I worked with two New York Psychiatrists who practiced “Waking Dream Therapy,” and I studied on two trips to Jerusalem with the originator of the technique (Kolette Alboulker-Mucat) to synthesize traditional western psychology ideas and imagery with eastern psychological thinking.
+Victoria worked with two New York psychiatrists who practiced “Waking Dream Therapy” and traveled twice to Jerusalem to study with the originator of the technique, Kolette Alboulker‑Mucat.
+There she helped synthesize traditional Western psychological ideas and imagery with Eastern psychological thought

 Cernay, France 1984